-- 25. HealthCare.gov.
-Federal Poverty Level (FPL).
-2019; Available at: https://www.healthcare.gov/glossary/federal-poverty-level-fpl/.
-Accessed February 2020, 2020. - 26.
-Senate Bill 92, Taxation, Section 6363.9 Revenue and Taxation Code(2019).
+- 32. Senate Bill 92, Taxation, Section 6363.9 Revenue and Taxation Code(2019).
 This California law adds Section 6363.9 to the state's Revenue and Tax Code.
 Effective January 1, 2020, "there are exempted from the taxes imposed by this part the gross receipts from the sale in this state of, and the storage, use, or other consumption in this state of, diapers designed, manufactured, processed, fabricated, or packaged for use by infants, toddlers, and children."
-This section shall become inoperative on January 1, 2022. - 27.
+This section shall become inoperative on January 1, 2022. - 33.
 The California Legislature's Nonpartisan Fiscal and Policy Advisor.
 The 2019-20 May Revision | Sales Tax Exemptions for Diapers and Menstrual Products.
 Budget and Policy Post 2019; Available at: https://lao.ca.gov/Publications/Report/4040.
 Accessed January 2020, 2020.